LianLianPay/GitBook-Docs-en/docs/exchange-payment-overview.md

 ![Exchange Payment Flow](../assests/exchange-payment-flow.svg)

 Whenever your customer has finished the verification step, LianLian will proceed with the payment request and communicate with our gateways to obtain the payment result.
 Once it is confirmed as a successful transaction, LianLian sends out the [Exchange Payment asynchronous notification](exchange-payment-async-notification.md) immediately to your server.
-You can then verify the HTTP request and then procced with your delivery logic.
+You can then verify the HTTP request and then proceed with your delivery logic.

 > A SMS verification code is only available for 10 min.
 To re-send it, you can simply re-do the request to [Exchange Payment Apply API](exchange-payment-apply-api.md), after that a new code would be sent out.